 Residential Program: Designed for individuals who desire graduate-level studies in a Christian environment immediately following completion of their undergraduate program.
-The program is experiential in nature, emphasizes professional development, and utilizes an intense living-learning approach.
+The program is experiential in nature, emphasizes professional development, includes a 20-25 hour per week co-op work experience, and utilizes an intense living-learning approach.
 The program can be completed in 10 months and is fully accredited by ACBSP.
+Graduates finish with a concentration in Applied Leadership.